railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 Type each of these commands and hit enter:

+This lists all the files in your home directory (ls is short for 'list'):

 ```text
 ls
 ```
-This lists all the files in your home directory.

 ```text
 pwd